 Hackers are individuals skilled in manipulating computer systems, often with a deep understanding of software, hardware, and networks.
 Their expertise allows them to exploit vulnerabilities to identify and fix weaknesses or gain unauthorized access and control.
 While some hackers use their skills maliciously, others work ethically to improve security measures.

 The term “hacker” encompasses various motives, techniques, and intentions.
-Over time, the hacking community has been classified into various types, with the most well-known being based on “hat” colors representing their ethical stance.
+Over time, the hacking community has been classified into multiple types, with the most well-known being based on “hat” colors representing their ethical stance.

 How Many Hackers Are There?